LC-SLab -- An object-based deep learning framework for large-scale land cover classification from satellite imagery and sparse in-situ labels: Discussion

+In addition, the focus of this study is on annual land cover classification, as it has been the most common practical approach in other recent investigations \citep{karra2021global,zanaga2021esa,brown2022dynamic,mirmazloumi2022elulc,sharma2024sen4map}.
+As such, natural phenomena which occur on smaller temporal timescales such as crop rotation, temporary flooding, or deforestation cannot be represented in the data.
+As a consequence, the current framework is better suited for temporally stable land cover conditions than for highly dynamic or management‑driven landscapes.
+Some misclassifications may be structurally unavoidable in the present setup.

+Despite these limitations, LC‑SLab is designed to be extensible.
+On the input side, the framework can incorporate additional data sources that help address current data gaps, such as SAR or lower resolution optical data.
+Beyond land cover mapping, the framework's sparse-label object-based design is also readily transferable to other Earth observation tasks where in-situ annotations are costly or scarce, such as crop type mapping, wetland delineation, or biodiversity monitoring from field observations.

-Moreover, we view the integration of foundation models as a promising research direction.
-Especially, recently proposed remote sensing-specific foundation models such as Prithvi \cite{jakubik2023foundation}, TerraMind \cite{jakubik2025terramind}, or AlphaEarth \cite{brown2025alphaearth} which provide highly complex representations of multi-modal and multi-temporal geospatial data could be used in place of the pretrained feature extractor, as suggested in this work.
-While these models have achieved great performances on several benchmark datasets, their practical capabilities for large-scale land cover mapping are not yet sufficiently explored.
-In particular, foundation models should be compared to models trained from scratch or using more targeted pretraining approaches, as suggested in this study.
-Additionally, the Segment Anything Model (SAM) \cite{kirillov2023segment}, a foundation model for image segmentation, could be used for object definition.
+On the modeling side, our formulation of sparse supervision and object‑based processing is compatible with a wide range of backbone architectures, This also includes foundation models, the integration of which we view as an promising research direction.
+Especially, recently proposed remote sensing-specific foundation models such as Prithvi \citep{jakubik2023foundation}, TerraMind \citep{jakubik2025terramind}, or AlphaEarth \citep{brown2025alphaearth} which provide highly complex representations of multi-modal and multi-temporal geospatial data could be used in place of the pre-trained feature extractor, as suggested in this work.
+While these models have achieved great performances on several benchmark datasets, their practical capabilities for large-scale land cover mapping are not yet extensively explored \citep{ma2026harvesting}.
+In particular, foundation models should be compared to models trained from scratch or using more targeted pre-training approaches, as suggested in this study.
+Additionally, the Segment Anything Model (SAM) \citep{kirillov2023segment}, a foundation model for image segmentation, could be used for object definition.
 This would eliminate the reliance of our approaches on traditional oversegmentation approaches.

-In summary, our results demonstrate that object-based deep learning methods can effectively mitigate the spatial fragmentation typically associated with training on sparse supervision, without sacrificing classification accuracy.
-By systematically evaluating multiple integration strategies within a unified framework, we show that the choice of model components and the level at which object information is introduced both play a critical role under limited label availability.
-LC-SLab thus provides not only a practical tool, but also a structured basis for understanding the tradeoffs between accuracy and spatial coherence in land cover classification from sparse labels, as well as a starting point for various venues of future research.